-The Denham Fellowship, named in honour of Chief Justice Susan Denham, aims to promote diversity in the legal profession.
-Chief Justice Denham was educated at Alexandra College, Trinity College, Dublin, Law School of Columbia University, New York City (LL.M.
+The Denham Fellowship, named after The Hon.
+Mrs. Justice Susan Denham, former Chief Justice, aims to promote diversity in the legal profession.
+Mrs. Justice Susan Denham was educated at Alexandra College, Trinity College, Dublin, Law School of Columbia University, New York City (LL.M.
 1972) and was admitted to the degree of Barrister–at–Law at King’s Inns in 1971 and made Senior Counsel in 1987.
 She was appointed to the High Court in 1991 and was the first woman to be appointed to the Supreme Court in 1992 and Chief Justice in 2011.
-Chief Justice Denham served as Chair of the Working Group on a Court Commission that led to the establishment of the Court Service at which she was a member and Chairman of the board.
+Mrs. Justice Susan Denham served as Chair of the Working Group on a Court Commission that led to the establishment of the Court Service at which she was a member and Chairman of the board.
 She served as Chair of the Working Group on the Court of Appeal that led to the establishment of the Court of Appeal.

-Each year the Bar of Ireland in association with The Honorable Society of King’s Inns, may award the fellowship to aspiring barristers from disadvantaged socio–economic backgrounds that satisfy the requirements for admittance as a Student Member of King’s Inns but face exceptional hardship.
+Each year the Bar of Ireland in association with King’s Inns, may award the fellowship to aspiring barristers from disadvantaged socio–economic backgrounds that satisfy the requirements for admittance as a Student Member of King’s Inns but face exceptional hardship.
 The Denham Fellowship consists of:

 The Fellowship is named in honour of Maurice Gaffney SC (1916–2016).
 Holding a BA in Economics from UCD (1939) and H. Dip in Education (1943) Maurice Gaffney was a teacher at Glenstal Abbey and at James’s Street, Dublin, who studied for the Bar at night being admitted to the degree of Barrister–at–Law at King’s inns in 1954.
 Maurice Gaffney was made Senior Counsel in 1970 and practised at the Bar of Ireland for 62 years until his death aged 100 years.
 He worked in criminal law, conveyancing and property, landlord and tenant and employment law and served as Chairman of the Employment Appeals Tribunal.
 The Maurice Gaffney Fellowship provides that the Education Committee of King’s Inns may remit course fees payable by students who face exceptional hardship and wish to attend the course leading to the Diploma in Legal Studies.